prometheus/statsd_exporter/pkg/mapper/fsm/README.md

 ## Overview

-This package implements a fast and efficient algorithm for generic glob style string matching using finite state machine (FSM).
+This package implements a fast and efficient algorithm for generic glob style string matching using a finite state machine (FSM).

 ### Source Hierachy